eaceto/rust-multiplatform-template-lib/apps/apple/README.md

 ## Features

-This demo app showcases all three functions from the template library:
+This demo app showcases the async functions from the template library:

-1. **Hello World** - Simple boolean return value
-2. **Echo** - String input/output with optional handling
+1. **Echo** - String input/output with metadata and cancellation support
-3. **Random** - Random number generation using Rust's rand crate
+2. **Random** - Random number generation using Rust's rand crate

 ## Quick Start